Winter gives a totally different perspective of park life.

 18. Joshua Tree National Park, California

 Evergreen trees receive special attention this time of year, and the joshua tree should be no exception.
 While snow isn't likely at the Joshua Tree National Park's lower elevations, its perfect stargazing skies reign supreme all year long.
 Winter temperatures can reach 60°F, making it the opportune time to visit the otherwise-sweltering Joshua Tree.
-We are working to support legislation that would expand this park, connecting it to other protected areas.

 19. Wrangell-St. Elias National Park, Alaska